Godot-Languages-Support/godot-lang-support/README.md

    Mainly focused on Windows as the development platform, and also available for Linux.

-   A non-free edition that provides encrypted code obfuscation, is also available.
+   A closed-source edition that provides encrypted code obfuscation, is also available.

 1. ### [C++ and Rust](https://github.com/libriscv/godot-sandbox) 🧬 🏰
    This mainly focuses on Cpp and Rust support and also features Zig.
 It sandboxes the code and is suitable for modding support.